Enumerating Regular Languages with Bounded Delay: Extensions

 If $|w| \geq d$, we know that there is some loopable state of~$w$ that occurs in the suffix of length $d$, i.e., we can write $w = r t$ where the state $q$ between $r$ and~$t$ is loopable.
 Now, let $s$ be a loop on~$q$ of length at most~$d$, and consider the word sequence~$w_i = r s^i t$ of~$L$ starting at $w_1 = w$.
 All words of~$w_i$ are in~$L$.
 Further, let $w_i'$ be the sequence where $w_1'$ is the least common ancestor (LCA) of~$w_1$ and~$w_2$, $w_2'$ is the LCA of~$w_2$ and~$w_3$, and so on: clearly $w_i' = r s^i$ for all~$i$ (but they are not words of~$L$), in particular each $w_i'$ is an ancestor of~$w_{i+1}'$, so the infinite sequence of the $w_i'$ defines an infinite branch in~$T$.
 And is an $L$-infinite branch, because each $w_i'$ has a descendant.
 Thus indeed $w$ is at depth~$d$ from a node of this infinite branch. \end{proof}

 We can then prove Claim~\ref{clm:finbranchslender}: \begin{proof}[Proof of Claim~\ref{clm:finbranchslender}] If $L$ is finite then it is slender.
 Otherwise, letting $d$ be the number of states of a DFA recognizing~$L$, we know by Claim~\ref{clm:branch} that all words of the language must be at depth $\leq d$ from a node of some $L$-infinite branch, hence of one of the finite collection of $L$-infinite branches.
-This directly implies that $L$ is slender, because for any length $n \geq d$, considering $L \cap \Sigma^n$, the number of nodes of~$T$ at depth~$n$ that can be in~$L$ are the descendants of the nodes of the branches at depth between $n$ and $n-d$, i.e., some constant number. \end{proof}
+This directly implies that $L$ is slender, because for any length $n \geq d$, considering $L \cap \Sigma^n$, the number of nodes of~$T$ at depth~$n$ that can be in~$L$ are the descendants of the nodes of the branches at depth between $n$ and $n-d$, i.e., some number that only depends on the language. \end{proof}

 Thanks to Claims~\ref{clm:orderfinbranch} and~\ref{clm:finbranchslender}, we know that, among the regular languages, only the slender languages can be $(t,d)$-partition-orderable language for the push-pop-right distance.
 Indeed, if a language is $(t,d)$-partition-orderable then it has finitely many $L$-infinite branches by the first claim, which implies that it is slender by the second claim.
 So in the sequel it suffices to focus on slender languages.